Rudely Alternative. Five ingredients. Five steps.

 - Drain the noodles, then divide them between four deep soup bowls.
 Ladle over the soup and vegetables, garnishing with one or more of the optional extras, if you wish.

-To finish (optional): chopped roasted peanuts, coriander or basil leaves, a squeeze of lime
+To finish (optional): shredded spinach or greens, chopped roasted peanuts, coriander or basil leaves, a squeeze of lime